DeterminateSystems/determinate-nix-action/README.md

 | `logger`                | The logger to use for install (eg. `pretty`, `json`, `full`, `compact`)                                                                                                                                                                                                        |          |                            |
 | `_internal-strict-mode` | Whether to fail when any errors are thrown.
 Used only to test the Action; do not set this in your own workflows.                                                                                                                                                               |          | `false`                    |

-## 🛟 Need Help?
-We're Here For You!
+## 🛟 Need help?
+We're here for you!

 We're committed to making your experience with Determinate Nix as smooth as possible.
 If you encounter any issues or have questions, here's how to reach us: